 This web site is intended to help professional watchmakers to obtain parts, which are unavailable through normal watch material suppliers.
-However, the non-professionals outnumber the professionals.
+However, over time, the non-professional users have outnumbered the professionals.
 While there is no objection to helping anyone who needs a part to repair a vintage watch, much time can be spent trying to help those who do not know how to identify the part they need.

 Several watch material suppliers maintain web sites.
 Some have very complete parts listings, which can help you to correctly identify your part, especially vintage Swiss parts.
 Here are a few: